marabian/cogs108-final/README.md

 ## cogs108-final
 Final project for COGS108 - Data Science in Practice (Spring 2020), taken at University of California, San Diego.
+Projected was completed in the span of a day.

 ### Overview
 The goal of this project is to use a dataset provided by Yelp, which contains information on restaurant ratings, review counts, ZIP codes, and average price, to predict a given restaurant's Yelp score.
 The predicted Yelp score will be determined using feature vectors extracted from restaurant reviews, location, and price, provided in the data set.